 Rocra appears to have been controlled by 60 command-and-control servers that were held in Germany and Russia.
 It is suspected that there is another “mother ship” server based in an unknown location.

-Some of the attacks appear to be tailor-made for the victim with an estimated 1,000 different modules that preformed specific attacks.
+Some of the attacks appear to be tailor-made for the victim with an estimated 1,000 different modules that performed specific attacks.
 Kaspersky explained: “For instance, the initial documents are customized to make them more appealing and every single module is specifically compiled for the victim with a unique victim ID inside (and) later, there is a high degree of interaction between the attackers and the victim.
 Compared to Flame and Gauss, which are highly automated cyber-espionage campaigns, Rocra is a lot more ‘personal’ and finely tuned for the victims.”

 The software is broken down to continually run within the system until triggered to activate.
 Examples are stealing information from a connection made by a mobile phone or syphoning mail servers and downloading emails.